 Of course, to Gentiles, who do not understand the Hebrew language, the name Michael is confusing.
 They are only reading the transliterated form of “WHO IS LIKE GOD.”
-But to a Hebrew reader, the identification of the Angel of YHVH as the image of the invisible God, “WHO IS LIKE GOD” makes a lot of sense.
-In this chapter, we are going to find out where the name “WHO IS LIKE GOD” came from.
+But to a Hebrew reader, the identification of the Angel of Yihvah as the image of the invisible God, “WHO IS LIKE GOD” makes a lot of sense.
+In this Chapter, we are going to find out where the name “WHO IS LIKE GOD” came from.

 The word “Archangel” means Ruler of the Angels, from the Greek ἄρχω.
 There is now only one Ruler of the Angels, “WHO IS LIKE GOD” (Michael), the Spirit of Christ.
-After the Spirit of Christ, as the Angel of YHVH, became the Lord in heaven and earth, He cast Satan and his Angels down.
+After the Spirit of Christ, as the Angel of Yihvah, became the Lord in heaven and earth, He cast Satan and his Angels down.
 This is recorded in Revelation 12:10: “Now the salvation, and the power, and the kingdom of our God and the authority of His Christ have come, for the accuser of our brethren has been thrown down.”